MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/apac-ind-loc-deployment-guidelines.md

     ---

-3. Modify the following files to include the Z3 libraries in deployable packages.:
+3. Modify the following files to include the Z3 libraries in deployable packages:

     # [Retail 7.3.1](#tab/retail-7-3-1)